-As part of Macquarie's commitment to keep its investor base informed, management presents at various investment conferences and conducts investor visits and meetings throughout the year.
-All material presentations and other disclosures which include material information not previously released are lodged with ASX ahead of the presentation and made available on Macquarie's website.
+As part of Macquarie's commitment to keep its investor base informed, management presents at various investment conferences and conducts investor visits and meetings (including virtual) throughout the year.
+All material investor or analyst presentations are lodged with ASX ahead of the presentation and made available on Macquarie's website.

 Periodic corporate reports that are not audited or reviewed by PwC are verified internally by management prior to release to ASX.
-The verification process allocates material disclosures within the relevant document to contributors to substantiate the disclosures by reference to company source documents or, if no source documents are available, by persons with the knowledge and expertise to confirm the accuracy and completeness of the disclosures.
+The verification process allocates material disclosures within the relevant document to designated persons to substantiate the disclosures by reference to company source documents or, if no source documents are available, by persons with the knowledge and expertise to confirm the accuracy and completeness of the disclosures.